Chicago "L": Skip-stop service

 Later, after assuming control of the "L", the CTA introduced A/B skip-stop service.
 Under this service, trains were designated as either "A" or "B" trains, and stations were alternately designated as "A" stations or "B" stations, with heavily used stations designated as both – "AB".
 "A" trains would stop only at "A" and "AB" stations, and "B" trains would stop only at "B" and "AB" stations.

-Station signage carried the station's skip-stop letter and was also color-coded by skip-stop type; "A" stations had red signage, "B" stations had green signage, and "AB" stations had blue signage.
 The system was designed to speed up lines by having trains skip stations while still allowing for frequent service at the heavily used "AB" stations.

 A/B skip-stop service debuted on the Lake Street Elevated in 1948, and the service proved effective as travel times were cut by a third.
 By the 1950s, the service was used throughout the system.
 All lines used the A/B skip-stop service between the 1950s and the 1990s with the exception of the Evanston and Skokie lines, which were suburban-only lines and did not justify skip-stop service.

-On the lines with branches, skip-stop service sent all "A" trains to one branch and "B" trains to another branch.
-On what became the Blue Line, "A" trains were routed on the Congress branch while "B" trains were sent to the Douglas branch.